virbula/proxmox-backup/docs/package-repositories.rst

 repository.
 More information regarding subscription levels and pricing can be found at https://www.proxmox.com/en/proxmox-backup-server/pricing

-.. note:: You can disable this repository by commenting out the above line using a `#` (at the start of the line).
-This prevents error messages if you do not have a subscription key.
-Please configure the ``pbs-no-subscription`` repository in that case.
+.. note:: You can disable this repository by adding the line ``Enabled: false`` to the stanza.

 `Proxmox Backup`_ No-Subscription Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~